zentrocdot/wapscan/README.md

 > [!NOTE]
 > The current version is developed on <code>Linux Mint 21.3 (Virginia)</code>.
 It should also be runnable without restrictions on <code>Debian 12 (Bookworm)</code>, <code>Ubuntu Jammy Jellyfish LTS (22.04)</code> and <code>Raspbian 12 (Bookworm)</code>.

+## Introductory Words

+<p align="justify">Before I started the development I was looking for a good name.
+After finding a name I checked if there will be a package with the same name [1].
+No match said to me that this will be a good name.</p>

 ## Short Description

 <p align="justify">The wireless access point scanner is listing 2.4 GHz as well as 5 GHz access points.
 The hardware must have the capability for dualband should be clear.
 Three versions of the wireless access point scanner can be used.</p>